Blosc/blogsite/posts/roofline-surprising-story.rst

 Blosc2's architecture extends its computational engine to operate seamlessly on data stored on disk, a significant advantage for large-scale analysis.
 This is particularly relevant in scenarios where datasets exceed available memory, necessitating out-of-core processing, as commonly encountered in data science, machine learning workflows or `cloud computing environments <https://ironarray.io/cat2cloud>`_.

 Our on-disk benchmarks were designed to use datasets larger than the system's available memory to prevent filesystem caching from influencing the results.
 To establish a baseline, we implemented an out-of-core solution for NumPy/NumExpr, leveraging memory-mapped files.
 Here Blosc2 has a performance edge, particularly for memory-bound operations on compressed data, being able to send and receive data faster to disk than the memory-mapped NumPy arrays.

+In this case, we've used high-performance NVMe SSDs (NVMe 4.0) to minimize the impact of disk speed on the results.
+We also switched to the ZSTD codec for Blosc2, as its superior compression ratio over LZ4 further minimizes data transfer to and from the disk.

 First, let's see the results for the AMD Ryzen 7800X3D system: